Policy Number: FAS201802-1.1 | Version/Last Updated: 1.1 November 2018 | Audience: Public | Commencement: August 2018

 Appendix A: Supplier Code of Practice (for tenderers to SCS)

-Appendix B: Supplier self-certification as to compliance with the NSW Modern Slavery Bill 2018 (for Suppliers with an annual turnover of more than $50m).
+Appendix B: Supplier self-assessment as to compliance with the NSW Modern Slavery Act 2018 (for Suppliers with an annual turnover of more than $50m).

-Appendix C: Supplier self-certification as to compliance with Archdiocesan Guide to Business Practice (for Suppliers with an Annual turnover of less than $50m).
+Appendix C: Supplier self-assessment as to compliance with Archdiocesan Guide to Business Practice (for Suppliers with an Annual turnover of less than $50m).

 - 9.0 Classification